kikikrzakova/hotel-app-backend/README.md

-# Backend - Hotel App API
+# Backend - Hotel Manager API

 This is the backend for the Hotel web app.